 (a) A parent must renew an eligible recipient's Hope Scholarship on an annual basis.
-Notwithstanding any changes in eligibility, a Hope Scholarship student who has previously qualified for a Hope Scholarship account remains eligible to apply for renewal until one of the conditions set forth in §18-31-6(f) occurs: Provided, That the board shall verify with the Department of Education the following information by July 1 of every year:
+Notwithstanding any changes in eligibility, a Hope Scholarship student who has previously qualified for a Hope Scholarship account remains eligible to apply for renewal Annual renewal of an eligible recipient's Hope Scholarship shall be automatic until one of the conditions set forth in §18-31-6(f) occurs: Provided, That the board shall verify with the Department of Education the following information by July 1 of every year:

-(1) A list of all active Hope Scholarship Accounts;

-7 (2) The resident school district of each Hope Scholarship student;
+- 7 (1) A list of all active Hope Scholarship Accounts; - 8 (2) The resident school district of each Hope Scholarship student;

-8 (3) For a Hope Scholarship student who chooses to attend a participating school, annual 9 confirmation of his or her continued attendance at a nonpublic school that complies with all 10 requirements that other nonpublic school students must comply with; and
+9 (3) For a Hope Scholarship student who chooses to attend a participating school, annual 10 confirmation of his or her continued attendance at a nonpublic school that complies with all 11 requirements that other nonpublic school students must comply with; and

-(4) For a Hope Scholarship student who chooses an individualized instructional program: (A) (i) He or she has annually taken a nationally normed standardized achievement test of academic achievement;

-14 (ii) The mean of the child's test results in the subject areas of reading, language,

-15 mathematics, science and social studies for any single year is within or above the fourth stanine

-16 or, if below the fourth stanine, show improvement from the previous year's results; and

-17 (iii) The child's test results are reported to the county superintendent; or

-18 (B) (i) A certified teacher conducts a review of the student's academic work annually;
+- 12 (4) For a Hope Scholarship student who chooses an individualized instructional program: - 13 (A) (i) He or she has annually taken a nationally normed standardized achievement test of 14 academic achievement; - (ii) The mean of the child's test results in the subject areas of reading, language, mathematics, science and social studies for any single year is within or above the fourth stanine or, - 17 if below the fourth stanine, show improvement from the previous year's results; and - 18 (iii) The child's test results are reported to the county superintendent; or - 19 (B) (i) A certified teacher conducts a review of the student's academic work annually;

-(ii) The certified teacher determines that the student is making academic progress commensurate with his or her age and ability; and
+20 (ii) The certified teacher determines that the student is making academic progress 21 commensurate with his or her age and ability; and

-21 (iii) The certified teacher's determination is reported to the county superintendent.
+(iii) The certified teacher's determination is reported to the county superintendent.